lzell/AIProxySwift/README.md

 ### How to use OpenAI structured outputs (JSON schemas) in a chat response

-This example prompts chatGPT to construct a color palette and conform to a strict JSON schema in its response:
+This example prompts ChatGPT to construct a color palette and conform to a strict JSON schema in its response:

 ```swift